 Revolution Performance Fabrics as Drapery and Tablecloths

 When it comes to drapery, curtains, tablecloths, and slipcovers, Revolution Performance Fabrics has an amazing line of non-backed upholstery fabric.
-Over the past couple years, we have had several customers ask about using our fabric for drapery, curtains, tablecloths, and slipcovers.
+Over the past couple of years, we have had several customers ask about using our fabric for drapery, curtains, tablecloths, and slipcovers.
 Our Revolution Plus is a great non-backed upholstery fabric that has been used by several designers and upholstery experts to create amazing non-upholstered projects.
 Below are some of those projects that could maybe spark a project of your own.
-Just remember if you are using upholstery fabric for a drapery, curtain, tablecloth, or slipcover, be sure to choose Revolution Plus Performance Fabrics.
+Just remember if you are using upholstery fabric for drapery, curtain, tablecloth, or slipcover, be sure to choose Revolution Plus Performance Fabrics.
 Thanks for reading.